Retaining Wall Installation in Oakland County

 Retaining walls solve grade changes, prevent erosion, and create usable flat areas on sloped properties.
 In Oakland County, where clay-heavy soils and seasonal freeze-thaw cycles put enormous pressure on wall structures, proper engineering is not optional.

 Earth Art Landscaping has been building retaining walls across Oakland County for 39 years.
 We understand the specific soil conditions, water table levels, and frost depths that determine whether a wall stands for decades or fails within a few years.
 Our walls are built with proper drainage, adequate footings, and materials selected for Michigan's climate.
+For a deeper look at wall types and cost ranges, read our retaining wall guide for Michigan homeowners.

 Retaining Wall Types We Install